-- 1. Start by plugging an audio signal source into the IN1 and IN2 jacks.
-These jacks form a stereo pair. - 2.
-Push the Home button to display the Main screen. - 3.
+- 1. jacks form a stereo pair. - 2.
+Push the Home button to display the Pads screen. - 3.
 Touch a pad in the grid to select it.
 With the pad selected, press the INFO button.
-If the pad is empty, bitbox will display the Load and Record screen.
-If the pad is already loaded, bitbox will display the Waveform screen.
+If the pad is empty, bitbox mk2 will display the Load and Record screen.
+If the pad is already loaded, bitbox mk2 will display the Waveform screen.
 If you are on the Waveform screen, press the Pad Mode icon to the left of the WAV file name at the top of the screen and then touch New Rec.
-You will now see the Load and Record screen. - 4.
-In the top menu, touch the menu item to the right of the grid icon (In 1/2 in the example screenshot).
-This will display the list of input choices.
-Touch one of the options to choose whether to record from input 1, input 2, stereo audio from in 1 and in 2, or re-sample the audio currently being generated by bitbox through OUT1 and OUT2. - 5.
-Touch the menu item to the right of the input button to select the output for the pad.
-This output will also be used for monitoring the input.
+You will now see the Load and Record screen. - 4. parameter if needed. - 5. knob to select a value for that parameter.